SMAPPNYU/smapputil/README.md

 ## olympus2scratch

-moves the specified dataset to your personal scratch space, unzips it, and cleans it
+moves the specified dataset to your personal scratch space, unzips it, and cleans it, there is also a [notebook version](https://github.com/SMAPPNYU/smapputil/blob/master/nbs/olympus2scratch.ipynb) that does the same thing.

 abstract:
 ```sh